cal-pratt/flexdi/README.md

 ## High level Overview

-`flexdi` offers a construct called the `Injector` which is used to populate callables with arguments and invoke these callables.
+`flexdi` offers a construct called the `FlexPack` which is used to inject callables with arguments and invoke these callables.
 These arguments are dependencies you want to inject in your application.